openshift-kni/cluster-group-upgrades-operator/docs/backup-recovery/README.md

 The recovery partition can be created at install time by defining a node level property called `diskPartition` in the SiteConfig CR.
 The configuration for the partition must be defined by `start` parameter which must indicate, in mebibytes, the end of the `/sysroot` RHCOS partition and the start for the newly requested recovery partition.

 Additionally, a spare disk can be used for recovery partition as well and can be configured at provisioning time or at day 2 operation.
 A recovery partition of 50GB with mountpoint at `/var/recovery` can be created by following the below example.
-Notice that the deviceName can be referenced by its path, label or id as well, e.g. `/dev/disk/by-id/scsi-355cd2e404b7c23f3`
+Notice that the device under diskPartition must be referenced by a persistent path, such as those under /dev/disk/by-path or /dev/disk/by-id (where the by-path name would be recommended, as it is not hardware-specific and would not change in the case of disk replacement)

 ```yaml
 nodes: